nvbinh15/ActiveNUS/docs/Documentation.md

 #### Description

 * Organizing flashcards by folder.
 Users are able to see the number of items in each folder to have a broader overview of the subject.
 They can also add a new folder with the description on this page.
-* For each folder, users have the option to edit and learn the topic.
+* For each folder, users have the option to learn the topic or delete.

 ![New Flashcard](img/new_flashcard.png)